 1. The Ahwahnee

-The Ahwahnee is open all year.
+The Ahwahnee in Yosemite Valley is open year round.

 2. Wawona Hotel